Israeli PM Bennett won’t run in upcoming election

 Bennett’s office said he has informed members of his right-wing Yamina party that he will not run in the next elections, expected in October or November.
 He will continue to serve as alternate prime minister in a caretaker government to be led by Yair Lapid, the architect of the coalition who is currently foreign minister.

-Bennett’s office says he will deliver a statement later on Wednesday.
+Bennett’s office said he would deliver a statement later on Wednesday.

+Bennett embodies many of the contradictions that animate his small country.
+He’s a religious Jew who made millions in the mostly secular hi-tech sector; a champion of the settlement movement who lives in a Tel Aviv suburb, and a former ally of Benjamin Netanyahu who partnered with centrist and left-wing parties to end his 12-year rule.

+He was once the leader of the main settler council, and remained opposed to Palestinian statehood, even after becoming prime minister at the head of a coalition that included left-wing parties.
+His government took steps to improve economic conditions in the occupied West Bank and Gaza but ruled out any return to the long-stalled peace process.